ykaragol/poi-data-validation/README.md

 # poi-data-validation
-Implemention of Excel Data Validation with Apache Poi library
+Implemention of Data Validation with Apache Poi library